 Prevent Toilet Clogs Before they Happen

 We’ve all felt the panic of flushing a toilet and watching the water back up into the bowl.
 This year, save yourself that stress by watching what you flush.
-A safe bet is that if it isn’t human waste or toilet paper it doesn’t belong in the toilet.
-Don’t believe any wipes labeled “flushable” either, they can still clog your pipes.
-If you’re wondering whether what your about to flush is safe, check out our what not to flush post.
+A safe bet is that if it isn’t human waste or toilet paper, it doesn’t belong in the toilet.
+I don’t believe any wipes labeled “flushable” either.
+They can still clog your pipes.
+If you’re wondering whether what you’re about to flush is safe, check out our what not to flush post.

 Have Your Sump Pump Inspected

 Your home’s sump pump is your number one defender against flood damage.
-Water damage can be incredibly expensive to fix which is why it’s always a good idea to make sure that your sump pump is operating correctly year round.
+Water damage can be costly to fix, which is why it’s always a good idea to make sure that your sump pump is operating correctly year-round.
 The cost of having your sump pump inspected or repaired is a worthwhile investment in your home and will put your mind at ease for years to come.

 Fix that Running Toilet

 Most running toilets are an easy fix with parts that you can buy from your local hardware store.
 The most common causes of a running toilet are a faulty stop valve or a floater switch.
 Both of these can be fixed in under an hour and will save you money on your water bill in the long run.
-Stop the “jiggle the handle” ritual after each flush and fix the root cause of the problem.
+Stop the “jiggle the handle” ritual after each flush and fix the problem’s root cause.

 In Over Your Head?
 Call a Professional